Grace-Ihemadu/my-portfolio/README.md

-This work contains resources and code I used during my frontend internship.
+This work contains resources and code I used for creating a shopping website during my frontend internship.